Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 cycles(::perm)
 ```

-Cycle structure is stored in a permutation, since once available, it provides a convenient shortcut in many other algorithms.
+Cycle structure is cached in a permutation, since once available, it provides a convenient shortcut in many other algorithms.

-**WARNING:** You should never modify a permutation (e.g. via `setindex`) for which cycle structure has been already computed.
-Cycle decomposition is computed once for the lifetime of a permutation.

 ```@docs
 parity(::perm)